 Once in awhile, I’ll make a smoothie for lunch or breakfast, usually because I’m either lazy, craving one, or want something loaded with nutritious goodness.
 While I believe the fruit-based drinks can be a great aid in weight loss, there are certain qualities I think smoothies should have to keep you full, taste great, and not be secretly sabotaging your weight loss efforts.

 Based on outside research and my own experiences, I’ve come to the conclusion that the following must apply to smoothies in order to make them work for weight loss.

 Make Them Filling

 They say that every meal should be around 400-500 calories.
 Don’t jip yourself on smoothie if you’re drinking it as a meal.
 You don’t want to be ravenous after just a couple hours.
 According to a study done by the journal Flavour, people who drank thicker smoothies felt twice as full as those who had thinner ones.
 It has to do with us associating a thick texture with feeling satisfied.
-I found this pretty friggin awesome.
-Easy ways to thicken your smoothies include chia seeds, xanthan gum, and frozen bananas!
+Some of my favorite ways to thicken smoothies are add-ins like chia seeds, xanthan gum, and frozen fruit.

 Include Important Nutrients